Designate or Change Your Account’s Trusted Contact

 Call 1-800-872-3377 if you have questions about designating or changing your account’s trusted contact.

-Wells Fargo Advisors may contact your designated trusted contact if you cannot be reached, or if financial exploitation is suspected.
+Wells Fargo Advisors may contact your designated trusted contact if you cannot be reached, if financial exploitation is suspected, or if there are concerns for your health or welfare.
 When speaking with your account’s trusted contact, Wells Fargo Advisors may:

 • Contact and disclose information about you and your account to discuss possible financial exploitation